oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 External targeting is also possible for action and function overloads that are bound to a certain type of model element.
-The target path then consists of two path expressions separated by a forward slash.
+The target path then consists of two path expressions from the table above separated by a forward slash.
 The first path expression references one of the following model elements:
 - Navigation Property via container
 - Property via container
 - Navigation Property via structured type